-The most recent tree protection/removal plans and tree survey that have been prepared by the Applicant's Engineer in accordance with Chapter 308 of the Town Code indicate that there are approximately \\\\ existing trees within the area of the site for which a tree survey was conducted.
-Of this total, there are approximately \\\\ trees regulated by the Town with a diameter at breast height (DBH) of 8 inches or greater.
-Of the \\\\ trees regulated by Chapter 308 of the Town Code, the Applicant proposes to remove approximately \\\ in connection with construction of the Preferred Alternative (see Figure 1-13).
+The most recent tree protection/removal plans and tree survey that have been prepared by the Applicant's Engineer in accordance with Chapter 308 of the Town Code indicate that there are approximately 1,091 existing trees regulated by the Town with a diameter at breast height (DBH) of 8 inches or greater within the area of the site for which a tree survey was conducted.
+Of the 1,091 trees regulated by Chapter 308 of the Town Code, the Applicant proposes to remove approximately 744 in connection with construction of the Preferred Alternative (see Figure 1-13).
 Additional details on the Project Site's vegetation, including the measures to mitigate the proposed tree removal, can be found in Chapter 2, "Environmental Analyses."